 The resort-inspired backyard, which was previously just grass and a patio, boasts a 33-foot pool with a hot tub, a raised dining space with a built-in barbecue, a lounge with a fire feature, an outdoor kitchen, and a three-season pool house with retractable screens.

-While the pool’s modern design was inspired by what he and his family have seen during their extensive travels, “the rest of the space was inspired by growing up with a cottage and being one with nature.”
+While the pool’s modern design was inspired by what he and his family had seen during their extensive travels, “the rest of the space was inspired by growing up with a cottage and being one with nature.”

 In all, the company captured four awards in 2018, three of them for this home, which includes a special focus on outdoor living for the busy family.